-All APs run OpenWrt release Chaos Calmer with the ath9k Linux driver, user-level Click modular router [12], and Open vSwitch (OvS) version 2.3.90 supporting OpenFlow (OF) version 1.3 and conntrack table management.
+All APs run OpenWrt/LEDE with the ath9k Linux driver, user-level Click modular router [15], and Open vSwitch (OvS) version 2.3.90 supporting OpenFlow (OF) version 1.3 and conntrack table management.
 The off-the-shelf WiFi access points are either based on ARM, MIPS or x86.
 The variety of WiFi AP hardware ranges from IEEE 802.11g only to IEEE 802.11abgn boards equipped with one or more WiFi NICs based on Atheros chipsets.